ashleyhua/the-economist-reading-club/README.md

 # The Economist Reading Club

 A full-stack subscription web app that curates The Economist for Chinese high school students.
-Teachers upload articles and AI generates summaries, theory explanations, exam questions, and audio briefings in the teacher's cloned voice.
+The teacher uploads articles and AI generates summaries, theory explanations, exam questions, and audio briefings in the teacher's cloned voice.

 Live at [theeconomistreadingclub.com](https://theeconomistreadingclub.com)